BetterWayElectronics/pyenv-win-wrapper/README.md

 ## Overview

 The PyEnv-Win Wrapper is a Perl script designed to simplify the management and execution of Python scripts within a PyEnv environment on Windows systems.
-It serves as a convenient environment variable for running Python files while ensuring they execute in the desired Python environment.
+It serves as a convenient environment variable/default application for running Python files while ensuring they execute in the desired Python environment.

 ### Features